ashrarxthi/geoguesser/README.md

 **📍 Find It** — A country name is shown.
 Click the right spot on the map with no highlights.
 10 strikes.

 **📚 Learn by Region** — Study countries region by region with capitals, populations, and geography facts.
-Then quiz yourself.
+Then quiz yourself!

 ---